@OnDelete vs JPA Cascade: Persistence Context Consistency Issue

 private Product product;

-This sets ON DELETE CASCADE at DB level, so when a product is deleted, associated options are automatically deleted.
+This sets ON DELETE CASCADE at the DB level—when a product is deleted, related options are automatically deleted.

 Mentor Feedback

-“@OnDelete is Hibernate-specific, and since the DB directly executes cascade delete, it’s not reflected in JPA’s persistence context.
-This can conflict with JPA consistency.”
+“@OnDelete is Hibernate-specific, and since the DB directly executes the cascade delete, it’s not reflected in JPA’s persistence context.
+This can cause consistency issues with JPA.”

 Problems:

-@OnDeleteis handled by DB directly- JPA’s persistence context doesn’t know about this
+@OnDeleteis handled by the DB directly- JPA’s persistence context has no idea

 - Accessing deleted entities in the same transaction can cause unexpected behavior

-For example, Options are deleted from DB via @OnDelete, but they might still exist in the persistence context, behaving as if they exist.
+For example, Options get deleted from the DB via @OnDelete, but they might still exist in the persistence context, behaving as if they’re still there.

 Solution 2: JPA Cascade (Requires Bidirectional)